 For many owners, registering for Corporation Tax can seem confusing at first.
 New rules, online systems, and strict deadlines can make it difficult to know where to begin.
 Small business owners often concentrate on sales and growth.
 Later, they realise that tax registration should have been handled much earlier.

-This guide explains how to register for Corporation Tax in 2026, what has changed, when registration is required, and how small businesses can avoid costly mistakes.
+This guide explains how to register for Corporation Tax in 2026, when registration is required, and how small businesses can avoid costly mistakes.

 What is Corporation Tax?